Complete asymptotic analysis of low energy scattering for Schrodinger operators with a short-range potential

-In this paper, we consider low-energy scattering theory on asymptotically conic manifolds $X$, including the ur-example of Euclidean space.\footnote{We are using the term ``asymptotically conic manifold'' in the sense of Melrose \cite{MelroseGeometric}.
+Let $X$ denote an asymptotically conic manifold, including the ur-example of Euclidean space.\footnote{We are using the term ``asymptotically conic manifold'' in the sense of Melrose \cite{MelroseGeometric}.
 For the reader not familiar with such terminological conventions, let us emphasize that $X$ is a compact manifold-\emph{with-boundary}.
 Indeed, any compact manifold-with-boundary can be endowed with a metric that makes it asymptotically conic.
 When we speak of ``Euclidean space'' in this paper, what we really mean is the radial compactification $X=\bbR^d\sqcup \infty \bbS^{d-1}$ that compactifies $\bbR^d$ by attaching one point ``at infinity'' for each ray in $\bbR^d$ emanating from the origin, in such a way so that $1/\langle r \rangle$ becomes a boundary-defining-function of $\infty \bbS^{d-1} = \partial X$.
-This is equivalent to stereographic compactification.} Since the work of Jensen--Kato \cite{JensenKato} on the Euclidean case, results in this vein have been used to study wave propagation in both the relativistic (i.e.\ the wave and Klein--Gordon equations) and non-relativistic (i.e.\ the Schr\"odinger equation) settings.
-See e.g.\ \cite{Schlag1}\cite{Schlag2, Schlag3}\cite{Goldberg} for a small sample of the research literature regarding the Euclidean case.
-More recently, Hintz \cite{HintzPrice}, building on \cite{VasyLA, Vasy, VasyLagrangian}, has used these methods to prove Price's law without symmetry assumptions. \emph{Price's law} describes the asymptotic tail of radiation on black hole spacetimes and is therefore significant in the mathematical analysis of general relativity.
-Because the spatial slices of black hole spacetimes are only asymptotically Euclidean and not exactly Euclidean, Hintz's work went beyond the earlier Euclidean analysis.
-Other works on the asymptotically Euclidean case include \cite{Hafner}\cite{GH1, GH2, GHK}\cite{Bouclet0,Bouclet}\cite{VasyWunsch}\cite{Tao}\cite{Waters}.
+This is equivalent to stereographically compactifying to a hemisphere.}

-The crux of Hintz's treatment (note that Hintz considers only the case $d=\dim X=3$, but a similar analysis applies for $d\geq 3$) is the proof that, given Schwartz forcing $f \in \calS(X)$, the resolvent output $R(E\pm i0) f$ admits a partial asymptotic expansion on some particular manifold-with-corners $X^+_{\mathrm{res}}$ compactifying the low-energy limit:
+The crux of Hintz's treatment of Price's law (note that Hintz considers only the case $d=\dim X=3$, but a similar analysis applies for $d\geq 3$) is the proof that, given Schwartz forcing $f \in \calS(X)$, the resolvent output $R(E\pm i0) f$ admits a partial asymptotic expansion on some particular manifold-with-corners $X^+_{\mathrm{res}}$ compactifying the low-energy limit: